DTJF/libpruio/src/doc/_3_pins.md

 all details.
 Find further information in the SRM (system reference manual) shipped with your board.

+\note In the following tables the column named `BB` contains pin
+      specifications for BeagleBone boards while `PB` contains the similar PocketBeagle board specification.

 \note Some header pins (`P9_41` and `P9_42`) are connected to two CPU
       balls.
 Both CPU balls must not be set in contrary output states, in order to avoid hardware damages.